mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 Not the best sleep as I woke with a stiff neck.
 Lumber is tight too.

 Ischium (both of them) are sore after 80 minutes on the rollers; otherwise a good workout.

+No walk and an informal stretch during an evening w/Netflix to end the day.